iaravagni/adversarial-face-patch/README.md

 **⚠️ IMPORTANT DISCLAIMER ⚠️**

 This project is for **educational and research purposes only**.
+It is designed to demonstrate vulnerabilities in AI systems to promote better security practices.

 #### ✅ Appropriate Uses:
 - Academic research and learning
-- Security testing with authorization
+- Security testing with proper authorization
 - Developing defensive mechanisms
 - Understanding AI vulnerabilities
-- Contributing to AI safety
+- Contributing to AI safety research

 #### ❌ Prohibited Uses:
-- Attacking real-world systems without permission
+- Attacking production systems without authorization
-- Evading surveillance or security systems
+- Evading security or surveillance systems
-- Privacy violations
+- Privacy violations or unauthorized surveillance
 - Identity fraud or impersonation
 - Any illegal activities